petersonben50/Everglades/code/2018_analysis_assembly/hgcA/hgcA_processing_2018.md

 Automatic detection of convergence stopped bootstrapping after xxx replicates.
 The phylogeny was generated under a gamma distribution and the best substitution matrix was automatically determined to be LG (-m PROTGAMMAAUTO).

+*Clean tree*

-The tree was then downloaded and loaded into R. It was mid-point rooted using the phangorn package and visualized using ggtree.
+The tree was then downloaded and loaded into R (`clean_hgcA_tree.R`).
+It was mid-point rooted using the phangorn package and visualized using ggtree.
+I replaced the accession numbers of the references with their names, and saved out a cleaned hgcA tree (`dataEdited/2018_analysis_assembly/hgcA/phylogeny/hgcA_clean_tree.rds`).